-

 We will discuss the “freedom leg”.
 It is one thing to trap a leg a break it, it is another to trap the breaking leg AND the other leg.
 The “other leg” is what helps in an educated oppoenen’s escape strategies.

-VIDEOS TO WATCH- Stripe 4
+VIDEOS TO WATCH- Stripe 1 and Stripe 4

 🔹Lesson 48: Standard Heel Hook (Ch6.4: Heel Hooks) stripe 1